mikessh/oncofuse/README.txt

 =========================================================================

 Oncofuse is a naive bayesian classifier described in:
-Mikhail Shugay, Inigo Ortiz de Mendíbil, Jose L. Vizmanos and Francisco J. Novo.
+Mikhail Shugay, Inigo Ortiz de Mendibil, Jose L. Vizmanos and Francisco J. Novo.
 Oncofuse: a computational framework for the prediction of the oncogenic potential of gene fusions.
 Bioinformatics.
 16 Aug 2013. doi:10.1093/bioinformatics/btt445.
-[Epub ahead of print].

 See http://www.unav.es/genetica/oncofuse.html for further details.

 ===================
-= ONCOFUSE V1.0.7 =
+= ONCOFUSE V1.0.8 =
 ===================

 >WHAT'S NEW

+- Version 1.0.8 (Oct-2014) input format for FusionCatcher changed to support v0.99.3b, support for spanning/encompassing read filtering.

 - Version 1.0.7 (Jun-Aug-2014) several minor improvements, e.g. reporting number of spanning/encompassing reads in output.